Do you need a logo for your cleaning business?

 3) What methods do I use that might be unique?

-For example, if your company cleans office buildings, bonds all employees, and uses only non-toxic cleaning products, you can use that information to create a strong brand that will help you stand out.
+For example, if your company cleans office buildings, bonds all employees, and uses only non-toxic cleaning products, you can use that information.
+Most of all, to create a strong brand that will help you stand out.

 Creating Customer Personas